fieryhenry/BCSFE-Python/README.md

 9. Then run `python -m pip install -U battle-cats-save-editor`

+10. If that doesn't work then run `pkg upgrade` and try again

-10. Then run `python -m BCSFE_Python`
+11. Then run `python -m BCSFE_Python`

-11. You can then use the editor like normal (If asked to enter the path to a save file, then just enter `SAVE_DATA`)
+12. You can then use the editor like normal (If asked to enter the path to a save file, then just enter `SAVE_DATA`)

 ### Install from source